Hog-CERN/Hog/docs/index.md

 Avoiding errors is impossible, but the goal of Hog is to leave as little room as possible.

 Another important principle in Hog is to **reduce to the minimum** the time needed for an external developer to **get up to speed** to work on a HDL project.
-For this reason, Hog **does not rely on any external tool** or library, only on those you must have to synthesise, implement (Vivado/Quartus) and simulate (Modelsim/Questasim) the design.
+For this reason, Hog **does not rely on any external tool** or library.
+Only on those you must have to synthesise, implement (Vivado/Quartus) and simulate (Modelsim/Questasim) the design.

 To start working on any project[^1] contained in a git repository handled with Hog, you just need to: